 The eastern shore of Lake Zoar on the Housatonic River is the magnificent setting for a 600-acre state park.

-This land was once occupied by the Pootatuck Indians, who raised crops like tobacco, beans and apples here, and whose village was lost beneath Lake Zoar when the river was dammed in 1919.
-The State of Connecticut bought this large swathe of woodland in 1950, and the park is a treasured place to go hiking, camping, picnicking and freshwater fishing.
+This land was once occupied by the Pootatuck Indians, who raised crops like tobacco, beans and apples here.
+Their village was lost beneath Lake Zoar when the river was dammed in 1919.

 There’s also a beach at the park, but bathing has been put on hold recently with the recurrence of blue/green algae.
+Instead the best thing about this park for me is the scenery, and the jaw-dropping foliage in fall.

 2. Southford Falls State Park

-On the Southbury-Oxford line, Eight Mile Brook rushes through rocky scenery on its short route from Lake Quassapaug to the Housatonic River.
+On the Southbury/Oxford line, Eight Mile Brook rushes through rocky scenery on its short route from Lake Quassapaug to the Housatonic River.

 3. Southbury Green